23 August 2026 · ETR

 Frequently Asked Questions

-For groups modelling their UAE top-up.
+For groups modelling their UAE top-up before it hits a return.

 How is the effective tax rate calculated?